ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 > No matter what platform you are using, all of the examples in this document are to be run from inside a command shell with access to Git.

 You can use a slick GUI client on top of Git, like for example [Tower](https://www.git-tower.com) on a Mac or the reduced [GitHub Desktop](https://desktop.github.com).
 Sometimes things go faster and easier with a GUI client.
-Anyway an advantage of the command shell is, it works the same on all platforms.
+Anyway, an advantage of the command shell is, it works the same on all platforms.
 What you learned here can be used anywhere.
-And I assume it´s not so bad to start at the bottom to understand the tool right.
+I assume it´s not so bad to start at the bottom to understand the tool right.

 Tell Git who you are
 ---